jsknnr/enshrouded-server/README.md

 ### Docker Compose

-To use Docker Compose, either clone this repo or copy the `compose.yaml` and `default.env` files out of the `container` directory to your local machine.
-You can leave the `compose.yaml` file uncahnged.
-Edit the `default.env` file to change the environment variables to the values you desire and then save the changes.
-Once you have made your changes, from the same directory that contains both the env file and the compose file, simply run:
+To use Docker Compose, either clone this repo or copy the `compose.yaml` file out of the `container` directory to your local machine.
+Edit the `compose.yaml` file to change the environment variables to the values you desire and then save the changes.
+Once you have made your changes, from the same directory that contains the compose file, simply run:

 ```bash
 docker compose up -d -f compose.yaml